-of most significance in the audit of the financial statements for the year ended December 31, 2018 and are precludes public disclosure about the matter or when, in extremely rare circumstances, we deter \overline{m} ne that a From the matters communicated with those charged with governance, we determine those matters that were matter should not be communicated in our report because the adverse consequences of doing so would therefore the key audit matters.
-We describe these matters in our auditors'report unless law or regulation reasonably be expected to outweigh the public interest benefits of such communication.
+From the matters communicated with those charged with governance, we determine those matters that were of most significance in the audit of the financial statements for the year ended December 31, 2018 and are precludes public disclosure about the matter or when, in extremely rare circumstances, we deter $\overline{\mathbb{m}}$ ne that a matter should not be communicated in our report because the adverse consequences of doing so would therefore the key audit matters.
+We describe these matters in our auditors'report unless law or regulation reasonably be expected to outweigh the public interest benefits of such communication

-The engagement partners on the audit resulting in this independent auditors'report are Mr. Hung Peng Lin and Mr. Ching Pin Shih longtent din
+The engagement partners on the audit resulting in this independent auditors'report are Mr. Hung Peng Lin and Mr. Ching Pin Shih.